-Students who receive an INC on their report card will have 2 weeks following the distribution of grades (report cards) in order to make-up all missing assignments.
-If the work is not completed on time, the teacher will submit a grade to Guidance based on the work complete.
+An incomplete grade will be marked to indicate either a passing or failing grade overall at the time the grade is issued.
+We encourage students and parents to reach out to teachers for any questions related to outstanding work and grades to date.
+Students who receive an incomplete in any class on their report card will have 2 weeks following the distribution of grades (report cards) in order to make-up all missing assignments.
+Teachers will update the grade with the School Counseling Office at that time, based on the work completed.